Taimkellizy/ArabifyByTaimKellizy/README.md

 - License: MIT

 ## 📖 Scoring model
-- Categories & weights:
+- Categories & weights for HTML:
+  - Semantic Tags => header, nav, footer — (20 points each 60 points max)
+  - SEO => meta tags — (5 points each 25 points max)
+  - Accessibility => alt attribute — (10 pints once)
-  - AR-SEO — 30%
+  - Language => lang attribute — (5 points once)
+-

+- Categoreis & weights for CSS:
+  - Scroll behaiver => if "scroll-behavior: smooth;" is missing — (10 points once)
-  - RTL / Layout — 30%
+  - RTL => any fixed right/left — (5 points for every match no max)
-  - Accessibility — 25%
+  - Units => any fixed units like px — (5 points once)
-  - Typography — 15%
+-
-- Each category has a small set of checks (pass = 1, partial = 0.5).
-Category score = (passed / total) * 100.
-Final score = weighted sum (0–100).
+## Notes:
+    1. there is no negative score.
+    2. auto-fix is only availabe for CSS but not for the Units because they are relative to a lot of parameters.

 ## 📐 How it works (high level)
     1. User uploads HTML and CSS files, or pastes them into textareas.
     2. App parses the HTML with `DOMParser`, inspects markup and CSS heuristics, and runs a set of deterministic checks.
-    3. App suggests fixes (short snippets you can copy), and offers naive auto-fixes that are safe to preview (e.g., add `lang="ar"`, add `dir="rtl"`, convert `margin-left` → `margin-inline-start`).
+    3. App suggests fixes (full fixed version), and offers naive auto-fixes that are safe to preview (e.g., add `lang="ar"`, add `dir="rtl"`, convert `margin-left` → `margin-inline-start`).
-    4. Patched HTML/CSS rendered inside a sandboxed iframe for before/after comparison.
-    5. Results exported as JSON for reporting.
+    4. Results are showen with links for blog sections to learn how to fix them if not auto-fix supported.

 ## ⭕ Limitations (clear & exact)
 - **HTML & React:** The app works with static HTML files.
 It can also help with React projects — copy the JSX/HTML snippet you want checked into a separate file (or paste it into the app), run the scan and apply fixes, then paste the fixed JSX/HTML back into your React file.
 This is manual but works fine for component-level fixes.
-- **Images & fonts:** The scanner does **not** analyze image content, so images are not a problem.
-For fonts, ranking is simple: we check against a small "bad fonts" list (fonts that break Arabic readability).
-If a font is *not* on the bad list, it's treated as acceptable.
-The app flags only fonts known to cause readability issues.
+- **Images:** The scanner does **not** analyze image content, so images are not a problem.
 - **Heuristics:** The checks are heuristic and conservative.
 They may sometimes flag items that are actually fine.
 Auto-fixes are safe and reversible, but always double-check the suggested changes before applying them to production.

 ## 🚀 Getting Started